As a makeup artist, your professional makeup kit is your best friend. It’s your tool of expression and your source of income.

 Here are some tips for piecing together a great makeup kit that is affordable enough for a beginner makeup artist but still professional enough to complete the best makeup applications possible.

-2. Choose products carefully
+2. Choose your makeup products carefully

 At the same time, don’t fall for the illusion that higher prices guarantee better quality.
 Some expensive designer brands are cream of the crop, but there are also affordably priced brands that produce makeup of equal quality.
 As a beginner, these are the products that you should invest your money in.